 You’ll want to focus on growing trees at first.
 They take less work and generally produce more food than annual vegetable plants.
 Plant them once and they’ll keep producing for years if you take care of them.
 One of the easiest trees to grow from seeds is a papaya.
 It can be eaten green like a vegetable or ripe as a fruit.
-Buy a papaya that you like, eat it, and save the seeds.
+Buy a papaya fruit from that store.
+Eat it.
+If you like it, save the seeds.
 You can grow tons of papaya in small spaces, such as along a fence, walkway or at the back of a garden area.
 I recommend planting at least seven plants at first.
 Papaya can be male, female, or hermaphrodite.
 Only the female blooms produce fruit but they need male blooms for pollination.
 Once tree gender has been established (by observing the blooms) you get decide if you want to keep all of them or not.
-You’ll need one male tree for every 10 females.
+You’ll need one male tree for every 7 females.

 Other trees that you can purchase if you have the space and budget are mango, starfruit, Barbados cherry, and dwarf mulberry.
 You can start loquats from seeds but they’ll take several years to produce.
 If you have to choose one tree to buy, get a grafted mango.
 If you have two choose two get mango and mulberry.
 The mango produces a lot of fruit that can be preserved in various ways to stretch the harvest and the mulberry tree is very hardy.
 Its fruits taste similar to a blackberry and it can be easily propagated by cuttings to make more trees.